tonyx/Sharpino/README.md

 ## A minimalistic event-sourcing framework for F#

-## Update Aug 2023: the project (running tests) is considerable fast in M2 Apple Silicon chip (MacBook Air) with .net 7 (few seconds to run tests for in memory and postgres storage).
-I found it considerable __slow__ in Windows machines. (tested with a i7 based machine and toke minutes to run all the tests).
-Will take a look on it.
+## Update Aug 2023: the project (running tests) is considerably fast in M2 Apple Silicon chip (MacBook Air) with .net 7 (few seconds to run tests for in memory and postgres storage).
+I found it considerably __slow__ in Windows machines. (tested with an i7-based machine and took minutes to run all the tests).
+Will take a look at it.

 ## Projects: